 Pat Cipollone is the former White House Counsel who served during President Donald Trump’s administration.
 After leaving the White House, he became a partner at Ellis George Cipollone O’Brien Annaguey LLP and works in the Washington, D.C. office.

-Cipollone’s background included serving in the Justice Department while President George H.W.
+Cipollone’s background has included time spent working in the Justice Department while President George H.W.
 Bush was in office.
 While in the private sector, he handled cases involving government contracts and congressional investigations.